ahxt/fair_fairness_benchmark/readme.md

 # Fair Fairness Benchmark

 ## 1. Overview
 The Fair Fairness Benchmark is a PyTorch-based framework for evaluating the fairness of machine learning models.
 The framework is designed to be simple and customizable, making it accessible to researchers with varying levels of expertise.
 The benchmark includes a set of predefined fairness metrics and algorithms, but users can easily modify or add new metrics and algorithms to suit their specific research questions.
+For more information, please refer to our paper [FFB: A Fair Fairness Benchmark for In-Processing Group Fairness Methods](https://arxiv.org/abs/2306.09468).

 ## 2. Our Goals